crypticsy/learning-journal/66_Days_of_Data_Science/README.md

 ##### Summary:

 <p align="justify">
 Taking a break from the regular SQL courses, I delved into the everyday life of a data scientist, complete with current data science issues and how data scientists manage themselves and the organizations for which they operate.
+I was also able to take the following course on the non-technical abilities of a successful data scientist, which addressed not just the attributes that a person should have but also the role diplomacy plays while working in a professional setting.
 In addition, to polish my pandas abilities, I completed a Kaggle Learn course that served as a refresher on the techniques I use on a daily basis.
 </p>

 ----